Do you work to live or do you actually live to work?

 We’d like to give you some suggestion to break the circle and find balance in a stressful routine.

-6) Get some sleep: make sure you sleep deeply, and awaken refreshed.
-Try to go to sleep before 10:3, sleep in a dark room, free of distractions, and allow yourself to descend very deeply into a full relaxation.
+5) Get enough sleep: make sure you sleep deeply and wake up feeling refreshed.
+Try to go to sleep before 10.30pm, sleep in a dark room, free of distractions, and allow yourself to descend very deeply into a full relaxation.
+When you are tired, many problems seem bigger than they sometimes are.
+Find our valuable tips for a better night’s sleep here: Good night!
+Our tips for a better sleep.

-7) It is ok to not finish the to-do list once a in a while: we all know rationally that the world will not stop spinning if we do not finish our to-do lists today.
-But it’s good to remind ourselves.
-Every to-do list is long but everything on it gets done better (and usually faster) when you take time each day for yourself, starting by getting in touch with the rhythms of natural living.
+6) It is ok not to finish your to do list once in a while: we all know deep down the world will not stop spinnig if some things are missed.
+But it is good to remind ourselves.
+Every to-do list is long but everything on it gets done better (and usually faster) when you take time each day for yourself, starting by getting back to the basics of natural living.